statengeneraal/laws-markdown/verdrag/protocol/to/the/convention/on/international/interests/in/mobile/equipment/etc/BWBV0003190/README.md

 a) interested persons specified in [Article 1(m)(i) and (ii) of the Convention](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md); and

 b) interested persons specified in [Article 1(m)(iii) of the Convention](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md) who have given notice of their rights to the chargee within a reasonable time prior to the de-registration and export.

 ### Article  X

-####Modification of provisionsregarding relief pending final determination
+####Modification of provisions regarding relief pending final determination

 1. This Article applies only where a Contracting State has made a declaration under Article XXX(2) and to the extent stated in such declaration.
 2. For the purposes of [Article 13(1) of the Convention](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md), “speedy” in the context of obtaining relief means within such number of working days from the date of filing of the application for relief as is specified in a declaration made by the Contracting State in which the application is made.
 3. [Article 13(1) of the Convention](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md) applies with the following being added immediately after sub-paragraph (d):

-“(e) if at any time the debtor and the creditor specifically agree, sale and application of proceeds therefrom”,   and [Article 43(2)](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md) applies with the insertion after the words “ [Article 13(1)(d)](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md) ” of the words “and (e)”.
+“(e) if at any time the debtor and the creditor specifically agree, sale and application of proceeds therefrom”,   and [Article 43(2)](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md) applies with the insertion after the words “[Article 13(1)(d)](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md)” of the words “and (e)”.
 4. Ownership or any other interest of the debtor passing on a sale under the preceding paragraph is free from any other interest over which the creditor’s international interest has priority under the provisions of [Article 29 of the Convention](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md).
 5. The creditor and the debtor or any other interested person may agree in writing to exclude the application of [Article 13(2) of the Convention](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md).
 6. With regard to the remedies in Article IX(1):